grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/extend-a-plugin/add-log-queries.md

 > Must be implemented in the data frame as a field

-Color coded [log level]({{< relref "../../../../explore/logs-integration/#log-level" >}}) is displayed at the beginning of the log line.
-It improves log visualization, allowing users to quickly assess the severity of log entries and facilitating effective log analysis and troubleshooting.
-Log level is determined from `severity` data frame field.
-In a case when it does not include `severity` field, Grafana tries to evaluate level based on the content of the log line.
-In a case it is not possible to do so, the log level is set to `unknown`.
+Color coded [log levels]({{< relref "../../../../explore/logs-integration/#log-level" >}}) are displayed at the beginning of each log line.
+It improves the log visualization by allowing users to quickly assess the severity of log entrie, facilitating log analysis and troubleshooting.
+The log level is determined from the `severity` field of the data frame.
+In the case where the `severity` field is not present, Grafana tries to evaluate the level based on the content of the log line.
+If inferring the log level from the content is not possible, the log level is then set to `unknown`.

 Refer to [Logs data frame format](#logs-data-frame-format) for more information.